Aluminium Systems for Modern Architectural Designs

 One of our recently completed projects featured 5 metre tall sliding doors, automated for ease of use and invisibly blending with the fixed glazing when closed.
 A glass roof structure could be incorporated to offer sky views in luxury locations, with bespoke finishes and technical glazing solutions such as acoustic sound reduction glass available if required in urban areas.

 Often commercial buildings strive to make excellent first impressions, using an oversized glazing system or unique entrance design can be a huge contributor in making a memorable first impression.
-Any aluminium frame can be powder coated in any RAL colour, whether the desired look is seamlessly merging with surrounding materials or creating a dramatic contrast.
+The framing profiles of our aluminium systems can be powder coated in any RAL colour, whether the desired look is seamlessly merging with surrounding materials or creating a dramatic contrast.

 Frame the view with frameless glass balustrades